stormchaserroleplaying/stormchaserRPG/Talents/Magic/Spellcasting/index.md

 ---
-title: Spellcasting Talents
+title: Spellcasting
-parent: Talents
+parent: Magic Talents
+grand_parent: Talents
-nav_order: 2
+nav_order: 1
 ---

-# Spellcasting Talent Tree
+# Spellcasting Talents

 In order to cast a spell, your spellcasting attribute must be equal to, or higher than, 10 + the spell's level.